Periodontal (Gum) Disease Therapy

 - Pain when chewing

 Gingivitis is the first stage of gum disease.
-At this stage the gums may be swollen, red and inflamed and may bleed easily.
-Gingivitis can usually be easily treated by a thorough cleaning by a dentist to remove plaque, and proper follow-up care.
+At this stage, the gums may be swollen, red and inflamed and may bleed easily.
+Gingivitis can usually be easily treated by a thorough professional cleaning to remove plaque and follow-up care.
 Patients that maintain proper oral hygiene at home can keep gums healthy and reduce bacteria build-up.

 If left untreated, gingivitis transitions into periodontitis which is a more serious stage of gum disease.
 At this stage, the gums are extremely inflamed and start to pull away from the teeth.
-Teeth may begin to loosen due to bones and ligaments breaking down.
+Then, bacteria will continue to grow and damage bone that supports the teeth.
+Teeth may begin to loosen and fall out due to the bone and ligament break down.

-If other methods of treatment are ineffective, flap surgery may be performed to lift away gum tissue so that it can be cleaned underneath.
-Gum or bone grafts may also be performed to help regenerate any bone or gum tissue that may have been damaged or lost due to periodontitis.
+If other methods of treatment are ineffective, surgical options will be considered.
+Flap surgery can lift away gum tissue so that Drs.
+Sindledecker can clean underneath.
+Gum or bone grafts can help regenerate any bone or gum tissue that may have been damaged or lost due to periodontitis.
+Additionally, a gum graft will protect the tooth root while maintaining the appearance of the smile.
+Another surgical option includes laser gum treatment.
+This noninvasive procedure uses lasers to reduce and seal gum pockets with little pain, no stitches, and no risk of infection or bleeding.